anan211139/thescamper1/README.md

 # Varuna crop classification Hackathon
    We use the Catboost model to classify crops from the Sentinel-2 satellite.
 Initially, we explored data from QGIS software.
-The concept of the model is to use the time series of the median NDVI Index to analyze the period of the planting cycle.
+The concept of the model is to use the time series of the median NDVI Index to analyze and classify the period of the planting cycle.
 # Data Data Acquisition
    The data filted from at most 15% percentage of the cloud in each day and then we split satellite images to small crops from vector data(.shp file).
 # Preprocess